* This is the Professional Version. *

-Treatment is directed at reversing the anemia (see below).
+Treatment of anemia during pregnancy is directed at reversing the anemia (see below).

 Transfusion is usually indicated for any anemia if severe constitutional symptoms (eg, light-headedness, weakness, fatigue) or cardiopulmonary symptoms or signs (eg, dyspnea, tachycardia, tachypnea) are present; the decision is not based on the Hct.

-About 95% of anemia cases during pregnancy are due to iron deficiency (see Iron Deficiency Anemia ).
+About 95% of anemia cases during pregnancy are iron deficiency anemia.
 The cause is usually

 Neonates of mothers with iron deficiency anemia usually have a normal Hct but decreased total iron stores and a need for early dietary iron supplements.

-During pregnancy, hemoglobinopathies, particularly sickle cell disease (see Sickle Cell Disease ), Hb S-C disease (see Hemoglobin S-C Disease ), β-thalassemia disease, and α-thalassemia (see Thalassemias ), can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table: Genetic Screening for Some Ethnic Groups).
+During pregnancy, hemoglobinopathies, particularly sickle cell disease, Hb S-C disease, andbeta- and alpha-thalassemia, can worsen maternal and perinatal outcomes (for genetic screening for some of these disorders, see Table: Genetic Screening for Some Ethnic Groups).

 Treatment of sickle cell disease during pregnancy is complex.
 Painful crises should be treated aggressively.
 Prophylactic exchange transfusions to keep Hb A at ≥ 60% reduce risk of hemolytic crises and pulmonary complications, but they are not routinely recommended because they increase risk of transfusion reactions, hepatitis, HIV transmission, and blood group isoimmunization.
 Prophylactic transfusion does not appear to decrease perinatal risk.
 Therapeutic transfusion is indicated for the following:

-Sickle cell–β-thalassemia is similar to Hb S-C disease but is less common and more benign.
+Sickle cell–beta-thalassemia is similar to Hb S-C disease but is less common and more benign.

 * This is the Professional Version. *